 Your imagination is more important than scientific methods

 For thousands of years, people thought the Earth was the center of the Universe.
 This was the only logical conclusion because they felt no movement whenever they stood still.
 They could see the Sun, Moon, and stars moving.
 So, they created a model with the heavenly objects rotating around the Earth.

 Only a mad, evil, heretic like Galileo would dare say a person on the Equator is moving at 1000 miles per hour because of the spin of the Earth on its axis.
 Or, you and the Earth are orbiting around the Sun at 67,000 miles per hour.

 Now, in our modern schools, we tell children the Earth spins on its axis and travels around the Sun.
 We expect them to believe this against all their natural observations.

-The only evidence of a Sun-centric Solar system are minuscule anomalies, hear-say data from instruments never seen, and stories from people who say they have traveled around the world or into outer space.
+The only evidence of a Sun-centric Solar system are a few anomalies, hear-say data from instruments never seen, and stories from people who say they have traveled around the world or into outer space.

 How is it possible that even children can understand concepts that contradict all their everyday experiences?

 Just as a child can easily imagine Unicorns or Superman, they can imagine the Earth spinning and orbiting the Sun.